ArNeo-VR/EDVA/README.md

 # [EDVA](https://github.com/ArNeo-VR/EDVA) - VoiceAttack CMDs / profiles for Elite Dangerous.
 Sharing VoiceAttack commands as text file and as a single profile release (.vap) file.
 This profile has only the commands, some third party plugins and applications required need to be installed manualy.

-# NOTE !!
-Not plug-n-play it needs some work to get it going!!
-***Applications and VoiceAttack plugins are **not** included.***

 [EDVA Commands](#voiceattack-commands)
 [EDVA Profiles / Releases](#profiles---Releases)
 [VoiceAttack Plug-ins](#va_plugins-voice-attack-plugins)

+# NOTE !!
+Plug-n-pray it needs some work to get it going!!
+***Applications and VoiceAttack plugins are **not** included.***

 ## [VoiceAttack Commands](Commands)
 Commands are exported to a text file, they are manualy exported and not fully up to date.
-For the time beeing catagories are exported as a voiceattack profile (.vap) file.
-Until the full profile is tested and published.
 [List of commands can be found here](Commands#edva---commands)

 ## [Profiles](Profiles) - [Releases](Releases)